 The Mediterranean Biome is a bit cooler with a varying assortment of plants that originate in South Africa, California, and Western Australia.
 Each region is known for its superb fruits, fine wines, and good crops.
 In this biome, one can find anything from giant lemon-like fruits called citrons to huge sprouting aloe veras.

 The air is filled with the sweet smell of fresh herbs as well as scents of South Africa’s Fynbos habitat.
 Everywhere you look there is something new and different from the gnarled out cork trees to the twisting mosaic path.

-A new exhibit recently opened as well within the Mediterranean Biome featuring the iconic grass tree, the red and green kangaroo paw and scarlet banksia who’s eye-catching cones are triggered by fire or rain to release their seeds.
+A new exhibit recently opened as well within the Mediterranean Biome featuring the iconic grass tree, the red and green kangaroo paw, and scarlet banksia whose eye-catching cones are triggered by fire or rain to release their seeds.

 An additional discount is also offered when visitors utilize public transportation to Cromwell.
 There is a bus service that stops at Eden as well as a railway station.

 There is no excuse not to visit the wonders that exist within The Eden Project.
 Arrive at one stop and get the chance to experience so much of what the planet has to offer.